mapculture/project1/README.md

 3. Build a new Docker image using the updated source code
 4. Create and run a new Docker container from the newly created image

-You can use the `kill.sh` script to do this quickly.
+You can use the `kill.sh` script followed by the `run.sh` script to do this quickly.

 NOTE: Eventually, it will be a good idea to create a docker-compose file that will automatically push changes to the web app immediately after changes are made (without having to run any commands or scripts).